creator4ever/install/README.md

-# Installation wizard for October
+# Installation wizard for October on Heroku Postgrel SQL

 The wizard installation is a recommended way to install October.
 It is simpler than the command-line installation and doesn't require any special skills.